Avoiding a GenServer Pitfall

 There is no way to totally avoid this class of issue.
 Even a GenServer whose callbacks execute in microseconds can become bogged down by a sudden surge of requests.

-- A GenServer callback that never terminated because a library function called in my callback evidently doesn’t ever terminate sometimes.
+- A GenServer callback that never terminated because a library function called in my callback evidently doesn’t terminate sometimes.
 The GenServer was effectively dead, but never restarted because it wasn’t actually dead.

 A Partial Solution #